stt-datacore/website/static/crew/sulu_mirror_crew.md

 rarity: 5
 series: "tos"
 memory_alpha: ""
-bigbook_tier:
+bigbook_tier: 8
-events:
+events: 10
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Richelieu beware!
+Finally a good Sulu.
+His character picked up its first two events at the end of 2018 and in combination with the mirror trait (#1 SEC), he has some real event potential when not anchoring daily shuttles.